 Environment variable values can be any valid string, number, or boolean.
 There are no length or character restrictions.
 If left blank, they will default to

-Here is how you can access the environment variables for a workflow in your code:
+Here is how you can access the environment variables for an action in your code:

 // => "stringValue"